peppertech/HOL2017/beginners-start/README.md

 ***
 ### Getting Started

-To get the initial project setup for your Hands-On-Lab, run the following command from the command line at the root of the **/beginners-start** directory:
+To get the initial project setup for your Hands-On-Lab, run the following command from the command line at the root of the **/beginners-start** (if you cloned the project) or from any directory that you choose to use:

 ```
 ojet create myHOL2017 --template=navdrawer